 Daniel Levitin’s Musical Mind

-Levitin’s lifelong love of music has served him in recordings and on the page.
+Producer and writer Daniel Levitin’s lifelong love of music has served him both in recordings and on the page.

 In 1976, Daniel Levitin dropped out of MIT to pursue a life in music.
 It’s worked out pretty well.
 He transitioned from performing to producing, and, in the process, became insatiably curious about the psychology of music.
 So he went back to school, got his Bachelor’s, Master’s, and PhD in psychology, and became a respected college professor and public intellectual, who would publish three consecutive New York Times bestsellers.
 All the while, Levitin has continued to be profoundly touched by music, and, sometimes, in mysterious ways.

 Daniel Levitin: For so many of us, trying to explain feelings is difficult.
 I find we have an inadequate vocabulary to explain how we’re feeling.
 You’re rarely just happy and nothing else.
 It’s happy with a little sense of foreboding.
 Or it’s bittersweet—it’s happy and sad.
 I think that complex mixture of emotions is why we turn to art in general, and why we turn to music, in particular.
 I put on a Joni Mitchell song, and I go, “Oh yeah, that’s how I’m feeling!
 Thank you, Joni.”